Little Haywood: Saint Mary's Abbey

 The most prominent building in Little Haywood is Saint Mary's Abbey, Colwich.
 This Roman Catholic abbey is home to a community of enclosed Benedictine nuns and although part of the neighbouring Colwich parish, the abbey and its grounds lie alongside the road that runs through Little Haywood.

 The Abbey Church of Saint Mary used to cover a large amount of Little Haywood and it has been said that there are tunnels leading from the abbey to Lichfield Cathedral, 10 mi away, and to Shugborough Hall, a little over 1 mi away in the opposite direction.
 Within the village, on land owned by Shugborough Hall, there is evidence of small-scale stone quarrying in the area known to locals as "the cliffs" or "the caves".

-Pubs and shops
+Amenities

-The village and its outlying neighbours have an active parish community; the parish council organises events such as village fetes and on a day-to-day basis the social life of the village revolves around its public houses: the 'Red Lion' and the 'Lamb and Flag'.
-There is no church in Little Haywood, no village green and no school.
+The village and its outlying neighbours have an active parish community; the parish council organises events such as village fetes and on a day-to-day basis the social life of the village revolves around its public houses.There is no church in Little Haywood, no village green and no school.
 There are, however, the two pubs with the nearest general store being situated within Great Haywood.
 The nearby village of Colwich is less than 1 mi away and has a church and a primary school but no pub or general store, and so amenities are often shared.